marctrem/usbarmory-wiki-fork/Host-communication.md

 5. Depending on the chosen USB armory Ethernet emulation tick the RNDIS or CDC Ethernet checkboxes in 'To computers using'.

+#### Windows 7

+1. For connection sharing ensure that the USB armory image assigns an IP address between the range 192.168.137.2-192.168.137.254 to CDC/RNDIS interface, using 192.168.137.1 as default gateway.

+2. On the Control Panel choose 'Network and Sharing Center' and click 'View network connections'.

+3. Select the Internet connection to be shared, right click to Properties.

+4. Choose the Sharing tab and select 'Allow other network users to connect through this computer’s Internet connection'.

+5. Depending on the interface assigned to the USB armory Ethernet emulation check its relevant entry in the "Home networking connection" selector.

 #### Connecting